marcoandre1/next-tailwind-app/README.md

 **Demo App** : [modokemdev.com/speakers-app](https://modokemdev.com/speakers-app/)

 This repository was built following the **Designing React Components** PluralSight course by _Peter Kellner_.
-It is a [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/) styling.
-Personally, I think the configuration of the project is kind of buggy.
-I was able to make a descent configuration (kind of boiler-template) in my [speakers-app](https://github.com/marcoandre1/speakers-app) repository which I used to deploy to GitHub Pages.
+It is a [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/) style.
+Personally, I don't like the project setup.
+You can find an updated setup in my [speakers-app](https://github.com/marcoandre1/speakers-app) repository which I used to deploy to GitHub Pages.

 The **next-tailwind-app** can run locally on your machine.
 Clone the repository and run `npm run dev`.